YancyW/BASDA/README.md

 # Beautiful_And_Simple_Drawing_Atificer (BASDA)

 ## Introduction:
 This package is developed for releasing you from programming and unphysical labor for number statistics.
-It can ddd cut and draw figures and give final efficicency cut table and sensitivity plots.
+It can add cut and draw figures and give final efficicency cut table and sensitivity plots.
 All operation can be done by only change the input config file.

 ## Manual
- - The introduction pdf/pptx is in [introduction](./doc/BASDA_Introduction.pdf).
+ - The introduction pdf/pptx is in [Introduction](./doc/BASDA_Introduction.pdf).
  - The complete manual is in [USAGE](./doc/USAGE.md).
  - The licence is in [Licence](./doc/LICENCE).
+ - Three branches
+	- master: The public code.
+    - release: The most stable develop version, prepare to merge into master, but not well tested.
+    - develop: With new features.
+    - feature: test new feature.

 ## change.log
 - 2017/7/1 :  v0.01